retrospect-addon/plugin.video.retrospect/.github/pull_request_template.md

----
-name: Channel Request
-about: Request a new channel to be added to Retrospect
-title: ''
-labels: channel
-assignees: ''

----

-## Pull Request

 ### Functional description
 <!--- Give a clear explaination of the change, fix or new feature
 that this pull request contains -->